 - The PM needs to define the scope and oversee the requirements management process.
 The PM needs to create a project plan.

 - You need the BAs to gather, analyze, and document the functional requirements.
-These requirements describe what the proposed HR management software should do.
+These requirements describe what the proposed employee management software should do.

 - The architect should play a key part in defining the non-functional requirements (NFRs).
 These requirements describe how well the proposed employee management software solution should work.

 - The architect should create technical solutions too.

 You need a team with experience in working on similar projects.
 The PM should know the key project management best practices.

 2. Review a few leading employee management software to get ideas